Panthers beat Caps in OT, win 1st playoff series since 1996

 AP Hockey Writer

-The Panthers are still eight wins from getting back to the final, but they will have home-ice advantage for their next series against either the cross-state rival Tampa Bay Lightning or the Toronto Maple Leafs.

-Florida looked to be on the verge of a regulation victory when Gustav Forsling tripped Nicklas Backstrom with 1:09 left in the third period.
-T.J.
-Oshie scored 6 seconds into the Washington power play to send the sellout crowd of over 18,000 into a frenzy.
+After a league-high 29 comeback victories in the regular season and a dose of adversity in a tougher series than many anticipated, the Panthers were not shaken by the sudden turn of events.

+“We were just confident,” Huberdeau said.
+“We know we can score some goals.
+Obviously they tied it up, but that’s hockey.
+That’s how it happened the way we won here the last time, so that was the same thing.
+Obviously we stuck with it, and that’s the kind of team we are and we showed it.”

-Those fans were silent after Verhaeghe scored his sixth goal of the series 2:46 into overtime.
-Verhaeghe, Florida’s leading scorer in the series, missed the morning skate and was considered a game-time decision.
+Verheaghe’s OT goal was his team-leading sixth of the series and came after he missed the morning skate and was considered a game-time decision.
+Brunette said Verhaeghe “dug in deep and found a way to get it done.”

-Trade-deadline acquisition Claude Giroux and captain Aleksander Barkov scored in the third period to put the Panthers ahead.
-Ryan Lomberg scored Florida’s first goal, tying it 2:29 after Nic Dowd got the Capitals on the board.

-Lomberg scoring validated interim coach Andrew Brunette’s decision to insert him into the lineup in place of Anthony Duclair, who scored 31 goals during the regular season but had just one shot on goal so far in the series.
-The Panthers need offense wherever they can get it after again failing to score on the power play and extending their drought to 0 of 18 in the series.
+That’s true about the entire team.
+Dogged by the reputation of losing in the playoffs, Florida’s core of Huberdeau, Barkov and top defenseman Aaron Ekblad that had fallen short three previous times finally got to soak in what it’s like to win a series.

+“It means a lot,” Barkov said.
+“There’s been a lot of talk about this and not winning any rounds, getting knocked out in the first round and stuff like that.
+Of course you don’t think about that, but it’s there.
+It’s not there anymore, so we’re happy about that and happy to be a part of it.
+But there’s still a long way to go to the point where we actually want to be.”

+The Capitals got there in 2018, winning the organization’s first Stanley Cup title.
+They have not won a playoff series since and got knocked out in the first round at home for the third time in that span.

+“I think you see how we played against the best team in the regular season,” Washington captain Alex Ovechkin said.
+“We have it, but we just blow it away.
+It is on us. ”

-Their most recent series win came June 1, 1996, when they beat Pittsburgh in Game 7 to advance to the final.
-The Panthers got swept by Colorado, starting what would begin a 26-year wait between series victories.
+The Panthers’ most recent series win came June 1, 1996, when they beat Pittsburgh in Game 7 to advance to the final.
+They got swept by Colorado, starting what would begin a 26-year wait between series victories.

 Other than the expansion Seattle Kraken, every other NHL franchise had won at least two series during that span.
 Detroit won 27, Pittsburgh 24, Tampa Bay 22 and Colorado won 20.
 Florida kept waiting and waiting for just one, until Friday.